-A. Quasi-Judicial Matters
+A. Quasi-Judicial/Planned Community Matters

 It is the policy of the Council to assure that the due process rights of all persons are protected during City hearings.
 A "quasi-judicial" hearing is a hearing that requires a higher level of procedural due process because of the potential impact on life, liberty or property.
-Usually, quasi-judicial hearings involve consideration of an application to develop real property.
-The City, including Council and associated Boards and Commissions, reaches a determination by applying standards and requirements in existing law to the facts and evidence submitted in the hearing.
-Findings must be stated to explain the evidentiary basis for Council's final decision.
+Usually, quasi-judicial hearings involve consideration of an application a single parcel of land-to develop real property.
+The City, including Council and associated Boards and Commissions, and apply reaches a determination by applying standards and requirements in existing law to the facts and evidence submitted in the hearing in the context of existing law.
+Findings must be stated to explain the evidentiary basis for the Council's final decision.